Kira-Kitsune/open-weather-image/README.md

 ![WithForecast](https://github.com/Kira-Kitsune/open-weather-image/blob/main/withforecast.png?raw=true)

-Optionally if you don't like the default colours, you can customise the theme (Only with solid colours, gradients will be added in future version)
+Optionally if you don't like the default colours, you can customise the theme (Only with solid colours, all arguments are optional, gradients will be added in future version)

-> The icons are not affected currently (daytime - black, nighttime - white)

 # Installation